 As late as it’s getting witht he weekend winding down, there’s one more thing I need to get into the Pipulate template before I fork and customize, and that’s the database stuff with an xtra filter.

-Alright, so filteriing one profile’s todo list from another’s will be simple enough.
+Alright, so filtering one profile’s todo list from another will be simple enough.
 I can use that nifty todos.xtra(profile_id="Profile_1", for example with the site template I’m working on.
 But how to record the active user that is selected?
 In addition to a little data-store per-user that all goes into the same easily accessible table filtered by a field, which is our todo app, we need another table for state and session information.
 In other words, which profile am I set to, and why is that sticky between requests or even when we connect back later?
 That’s another table; a session table.

 Hmmm, Jeremy Howard, I am following your breadcrumbs.
 You say it in the YouTube video Getting started with FastHTML at 28:26 If you want more than one table, you can actually uhm pass in a dictionary of all of the tables that you want, and uhm this is all just like convenience, and you could do this through any other mechanism you like.

 But wait, no!
 I call you out on that, Jeremy.
-You funnel it through the app webserver object not merely as an API-adjusting helper, but also to keep things in scope.
+You funnel it through the app web server object not merely as an API-adjusting helper, but also to keep things in scope.
 The app scope is a very powerful connection between things, say for opening and closing database connections cleanly, knowing all what’s going on.
 Yes, you can use other mechanisms for persistence, but if you’re not funneling it through app params, you’re going to lose features like auto-reload, because such features rely on clean disconnects.
 Other mechanisms make other connects, and that’s fubar to be avoided.

 Anyhow, that’s a long way of saying I’m going to figure out that multiple table thing now.
 Need it a lot.